-This Department will be using, in addition to the America's Water Infrastructure Act of 2018, or AWIA, the Further Consolidated Appropriations Act, 2020, and the "Consolidated Appropriations Act, 2021" where funds previously appropriated for capitalization grants for the State Revolving Funds are made available subject to certain provisions.
+This Department will be using, in addition to the America's Water Infrastructure Act of 2018, or AWIA, the Further Consolidated Appropriations Act, 2020, and the "Consolidated Appropriations Act, 2022" where funds previously appropriated for capitalization grants for the State Revolving Funds are made available subject to certain provisions.

 In regard to the additional subsidization, we must indicate that, by law, there are two additional subsidies approved by the Congress that we will be using.
-We will be referencing one as the "Mandatory Congressional 14% Subsidy" which will be awarded with zero per cent (0.0%) of interest rate and principal forgiveness and the second as the "Limited 35% Subsidy" which will be awarded as a loan.
+We will be referencing one as the "Mandatory Congressional 14% Subsidy" which will be awarded with zero percent (0.0%) of interest rate and principal forgiveness and the second as the "Limited 35% Subsidy" which will be awarded as a loan.
 For several years DOH has been able to provide additional subsidies.
 Up to fiscal 2018, the amount of \$39.8 million under this reserve has been provided in order to avail the construction of infrastructure, as well as a counteraction to the global economic distress/rescission.
-With this award the new amount provided for subsidy is \$43.5 million, which includes \$2.2 million of the last two fiscal years (FY 2019 and FY 2020) and \$1.5 for FY 2021.
+Up to fiscal year 2021 award, the amount provided for subsidy was \$43.5 million, which included \$2.2 million of the last two fiscal years (FY 2019 and FY 2020) and \$1.5 for FY 2021.
+For this current fiscal year 2022, the total new amount awarded as additional subsidy is \$981,120.
 This amount does not consider the "Limited 35% Subsidy/Disadvantaged Community".